Hiduj District

 Hiduj District (بخش هیدوچ) is in Sib and Suran County, Sistan and Baluchestan province, Iran.
 Its capital is the city of Hiduj.

 History

 After the 2006 National Census, Hiduj and Sib and Suran Districts were separated from Saravan County in the establishment of Sib and Suran County, which was divided into two districts of two rural districts each, with Suran as its capital.

 Demographics

 Population

-At the time of the 2006 National Census, the district's population (as a part of Saravan County) was 16,743 in 3,630 households.
+At the 2006 National Census, the district's population (as a part of Saravan County) was 16,743 in 3,630 households.
 The following census in 2011 counted 20,011 people in 4,814 households.
-The 2016 census measured the population of the district as 22,216 inhabitants in 5,873 households.
+At the 2016 census, the population of the district was 22,216 in 5,873 households.